talaripavan/Promptify/README.md

 - **explain_demo.py**: Using the 'explain.jinja' template , we can summarize the entire sentences.

 - **get_prompt_templates.py**: This code utilizes the `promptify` library to generate prompts based on a specified template.
-The `generate_promptify_prompt` function creates a customized prompt using the 'qa.jinja' template, context, question, model name, and domain, and prints the resulting prompt.
+The `generate_promptify_prompt` function creates a prompt using the 'qa.jinja' template, context, question, model name, and domain, and prints the resulting prompt.

+- **qa_demo.py**:  A question-answering template that generates answers from the given context.